Skip to main content

 # ...

-The Locker CLI has detected hardcoded secrets in the lines mentioned
+Locker CLI has detected hardcoding at the following lines:

 "password": "Ol1PPgsG4htlBb0q7THJP7nWyBJXbAJg"